munificent/craftinginterpreters/book/closures.md

 These both have a single byte operand, so there's nothing exciting going on.

-Our compiler is where we want it.
-For each function declaration, it outputs an `OP_CLOSURE` instruction followed by a series of pairs of operand bytes for each upvalue we need to create for the closure object at runtime.
+With that, our compiler is where we want it.
+For each function declaration, it outputs an `OP_CLOSURE` instruction followed by a series of operand byte pairs for each upvalue it needs to capture at runtime.
 It's time to hop over to that side of the VM and get things running.

 ## Upvalue Objects